 Foreclosure – Shifting Deadlines

-You normally have one year to foreclose on the property.
+You normally have one year to foreclose on a property.
 But there are 3 exceptions to that rule:

 - If a lien is contested it shortens its life.
 A Notice of Contest of Lien reduces the time to file suit from one year to 60 days (§ 713.22(2), Fla.
 Stat.
 (2019)).